thiagobottoni/Workvivo-Library/README.md

 # Workvivo-Library
-A curated collection of reusable templates and resources for Workvivo, designed to accelerate employee experience initiatives.
+A collection of reusable templates and resources for Workvivo, designed to accelerate employee experience initiatives.

 ## Summary